ajn123/Ruby_Tutorial/README.md

 Ruby_Instruction
 ================

-notes and tutorials of Ruby.
+thees are my notes and notes and tutorials of Ruby.